Behaviour & rewards

 - All property should be respected.

 The education of our children is seen as a partnership between home and school.
 Therefore parents will be expected to sign a Home/School Agreement, outlining their commitment to the values of the school.
+Please see the 'policies' section for our school behaviour policy.

 Within the school the most common form of reward will be house points and merit awards.
 These will be given for both effort and achievement.
 The award of a merit will be celebrated within the school at the weekly “Achievement Assembly”.